james-see/jchugo2020/causes2020/content/posts/pyenv-pipenv.md

 As you can see, the ultra-combo of having python version control locked down for my global as well as my local project environment as well as having package versioning at the project level along with a virtual environment specific project saves me tons of time and just works.

-Having a Pipfile and a requirements.txt file at the root of my project along with the `.python-version` dotfile ensures that all of my Python code stays organizes and is garunteed to work and be repeatable and explorable by others.
+Having a Pipfile and a requirements.txt file at the root of my project along with the `.python-version` dotfile ensures that all of my Python code stays organizes and is guaranteed to work and be repeatable and explorable by others.